gratefulfrog/OliverMachine/README.md

 # Overview
 This [Processing ](https://processing.org) application simulates Oliver's machine.

+**NEW** :  A [web version ](https://gratefulfrog.github.io/OliverMachineWeb/hello-oliver-machine.html)is now available so you can run it in your browser.
+Thank you, [processing.js](https://gratefulfrog.github.io/OliverMachineWeb/hello-oliver-machine.html).

-To run it, load it into Processing 3, then click the "play" arrow in the Processing IDE.
+To run the stand alone version, load it into the Processing 3 IDE, then click the "play" arrow under Processing's main menu.

 A window will appear with the simulation running.